abidueiro/docker-wordpress-alpine/README.md

 * `-e MYSQL_DATABASE=wordpress` option defines the database's name that will be created when the container starts
 * `-e MYSQL_USER=wordpress -e MYSQL_PASSWORD=W0RDPR3SS!` option defines the username with its credentials that will have access to database created
 * `-v /wordpress/mysql-data:/var/lib/mysql` option is an important part too.
 Here we define the place in the host machine where MySql will store its data so that the container can die, your datas are safe.
-* We don't use the `-p` to expose port 3306 for allowing external connection by port.
-The image doesn't contain mysql-client, we don't have the use when all datas are managed by Wordpress.
+* We don't use the `-p` to expose port 3306 to external connections (outside of host machine).
+Only Docker will need access to the container.

 ## Wordpress Docker